Toyota GR Yaris: GRMN Yaris (2022)

 Apart from the regular GRMN Yaris, "Circuit Package" and "Rally Package" options were also available.
 The Circuit Package includes BBS GRMN bespoke 18-inch wheels, 18-inch brakes, Bilstein shock absorbers with adjustable damping force, carbon (twill weave CFRP) rear spoiler, side skirt and lip spoiler, while the Rally Package includes GR shock absorbers and short stabilizer link set, GR under guard set and GR roll bar (with side bar).
 Rally Package parts could be chosen separately.

 The vehicle was unveiled at the 2022 Tokyo Auto Salon.
-Sales will begin in the first quarter of 2022, with preorder beginning on 14 January 2022.
+Sales will begin in the first quarter of 2022, with pre-order beginning on 14 January 2022.

 Concept models

 GR Yaris Hydrogen

 The GR Yaris Hydrogen is a GR Yaris with a modified G16E-GTS engine to run with hydrogen fuel.

 Motorsport

 The GR Yaris served as the basis for the GR Yaris Rally1 car that made its debut in 2022 World Rally Championship season.
-It will also make its Rally2 debut in 2024.
+It also made its Rally2 debut in 2024.